MediaMongrels-Ltd/LabVIEW-NXG-WebSockets-API/README.md

 * Feel free to fork and create a pull request to improve the library by fixing issues.
 All submissions must follow the requirements for NI Tools Network products.

 ## Donations
 If you wish to support and share your gratitude for this library then donations are warmly received.
-PayPal donations can be sent to accounts@mediamongrels.com
+Click the 'Sponsor' button in GitHub and PayPal donations can be sent to accounts@mediamongrels.com